Frequently Asked Questions:

 • Will you contact my doctor/care team?

-If you identify your doctor’s or care team’s contact information during registration, we will reach out once you have completed registration in order to let them know that you are participating in our research protocol and have requested treatment insights from us.
+If you identify your doctor’s or care team’s contact information during registration, we will reach out once you have completed registration in order to let them know that you are participating in our research protocol.
 We may also contact your physician or treating institution when needed to obtain medical records to provide our services to you and/or when we have done so and are prepared to share a Care Summary or Treatment Options Report for you each to review.
 To note, in order for you to receive a Treatment Options Report, xCures must have documented approval from your physician.

 • What does eConsent mean and how do I grant it?